dywoq/vacui/readme.txt

 - Platform Abstraction Layer (PAL): Hides the platform-dependent code, such as timers, interrupts, and memory.

-These Abstraction Layers talk to
+These Abstraction Layers talk to each other through Abstraction Layers always.

 _______________________________________________________________________________
                             Contact